hsu-mon-maung/miit_fdp/README.md

 ## Labs on GLS and Synthesis-Simulation Mismatch

-### Example 1:
-A mux designed with the help of ternary operator.
+### Example 1: ### A mux designed with the help of ternary operator.
 The RTL code is shown below.

-use the command : vim ternary_operator_mux
+Use the command : vim ternary_operator_mux

 	module ternary_operator_mux (input i0 , input i1 , input sel , output y);
 		assign y = sel?i1:i0;